plerpsandplerps/Sprouting-Tales/docs/Introduction/Introduction.md

 ---

-Welcome to Sprouting Tales!
+Welcome!

 Sprouting Tales is a card based tabletop roleplaying game about how characters grow, change, and decay.

+More Coming soon
+{: .label .label-yellow }

+---

-Join us on Social Media
+Join us on Social Media:

 [Discord](https://discord.com/invite/tJjGUNJAZP){: .btn .btn-purple }